bradmeyn/bradmeyn/README.md

 ## Software Skills

-I have mainly utilised frontend & javascript based languages such as Node.js.
-I also have some experience using Java & MySQL via university.
-Some of the technology I have used includes:

-- HTML
+I have used a wide variety of concepts and languages to build great looking websites and full stack applications.
+My skills include

-- CSS & SASS
+- Building custom frontends with HTML, CSS/Sass & Javascript
-- Boostrap
+- Quickly create application UI's with Boostrap & Tailwind
-- Javascript
-- Node.js w/ Express
+- Constructing backends & REST api's with Node.js & Express
-- MongoDb w/ Mongoose
+- Implementing persistant data via MongoDb w/ Mongoose
-- EJS
-- MySQL
-- Java
-- React
+- Using React & template engines like EJS to display dynamic data to the client

-My current goal is to focus on improving my React skills to make more advanced full stack applications, potentially including the use of Next.js to build static sites.
+My current goal is to focus on improving my React skills and make more advanced full stack applications, most likely incorporating the use of Next.js and Typescript.

 I would also like to explore mobile development either with Swift or React Native.